nickyhajal/world-domination-summit/_content/academies.md

 <iframe src="https://player.vimeo.com/video/121164251?title=0&byline=0&portrait=0" width="570" height="321" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-We are excited to announce that Academies are back for 2015 focusing on a wide range of awesome topics and featuring many WDS favorites.
+We're excited to announce that Academies are back for 2015!
+This year's Academies includes a wide range of awesome topics and features several favorite WDS speakers from over the years.

 Registration for Academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
-Because they are hosted at different venues around Portland please note that there is a separate registration for each Academy you would like to attend.
-Tickets are non-refundable, non-transferrable, or exchangeable for a different Academy.
+Because they are hosted at different venues around Portland, please note that there is a separate registration for each Academy you would like to attend.
+Tickets are non-refundable, and non-transferrable.

 There is no limit on how many Academies you can register for.
-Academy tickets are offered on a first-come first-served basis.
+Academy tickets are capacity controlled and offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets.
-Below you'll find the Academies schedule for WDS 2015. <b>(PLEASE NOTE: Registration for 2015 Academies will go live Tuesday, May 5th)</b>
+Below you'll find the Academies schedule for WDS 2015.

+<b>(PLEASE NOTE: Registration for 2015 Academies will go live Tuesday, May 5th)</b>

 &nbsp;